angular/angular/aio/content/guide/image-directive.md

 *   Sets `fetchpriority=high` (read more about priority hints [here](https://web.dev/priority-hints))
 *   Sets `loading=eager` (read more about native lazy loading [here](https://web.dev/browser-level-image-lazy-loading))

 Angular displays a warning during development if the LCP element is an image that does not have the `priority` attribute.
-A page’s LCP element can vary based on a number of factors - such as the dimensions of a user's screen.
-A page may have multiple images that should be marked `priority`.
+A page’s LCP element can vary based on a number of factors - such as the dimensions of a user's screen, so a page may have multiple images that should be marked `priority`.
 See [CSS for Web Vitals](https://web.dev/css-web-vitals/#images-and-largest-contentful-paint-lcp) for more details.

 ### Adding resource hints